jpagh/docassemblecli3/README.md

     -r, --restart [yes|no|auto]  On package install: yes, force a restart | no, do not restart | auto, only restart if any .py files were changed  [default: auto]
-    -b, --buffer SECONDS         Set the buffer (wait time) between a file change event and package installation.
-If you are experiencing multiple installs back-to-
+    -b, --buffer SECONDS         (On server restart only) Set the buffer (wait time) between a file change event and package installation.
+If you are experiencing multiple
-                                back, try increasing this value.  [default: 3] -h, --help                   Show this message and exit.
+                                installs back-to-back, try increasing this
+                                value.  [default: 3]
+    -h, --help                   Show this message and exit.

 Your package's `.gitignore` file is also used by `watch` to decide which files